deepakhj/cadent/docs/timeseries.md

 The most portable format, but also the biggest (as we a storing strings in reality).
 I'd only use this if you need extream portability across things, as it's not really space efficent at all.

+#### MsgPack

+In terms of "space" consumed this is a little worse then gogofaster's ProtoBuf.
+In terms of Decoding/Encoding speed it's on a level all its own.
+Use this for things that favor speed vs space.

 #### Gorilla + DeltaOfDeltas + VarBit + SmartEncoding + TimeResolution

 The most extream compression available.
 As well as doing the same goodies mentioned, the core squeezer is the